Iretha/data-structures-and-algorithms/docs/alg-95-trees.md

 ## Binary Trees

+Start with these two algorithms, that are the basis for most of the tasks.

 Name|Algorithm Type|Summary|Usage
 ---|---|---|---
 [Binary Search Tree (BST)](https://iretha.github.io/data-structures-and-algorithms/binary-search-tree)|Sorting Alg.|Sorted Binary Tree with super fast search/insert/delete of O(log N).|In many search applications, where data constantly changes.
 It will be sorted, while added.